kontent-ai/management-sdk-net/README.md

 Importing assets using Content Management SDK is a 2-step process:

-1. Upload a file to Kentico Cloud.
+1. Uploading a file to Kentico Cloud.
-2. Create a new asset using the given file reference.
+2. Creating a new asset using the given file reference.

-#### 1. Upload a file
+#### 1. Uploading a file

 ```csharp
 var client = new ContentManagementClient(options);